cosmoscout/cosmoscout-vr/docs/contributing.md

 # Forking CosmoScout VR

+> :warning: _**Warning:** The guides below are only for forking the project on GitHub.
+If you plan to mirror the repository to some other hosting environment (e.g. GitLab), you will have to mirror all plugins since the plugin submodules are included with relative paths (see [.gitmodules](../.gitmodules))._

 Depending on what you're planning to implement, you have several options here:

 1. **Fix or implement something in the core engine:** In this case you have to fork only the [main repository of CosmoScout VR](https://github.com/cosmoscout/cosmoscout-vr).
 All plugin submodules will point to the repositories in the [CosmoScout organization](https://github.com/cosmoscout).